Home Compare SAF.PA vs WWD

 Safran vs Woodward: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Safran carrying a narrow edge on valuation.
+Safran holds the cleaner structural position, with the lead spread across valuation and profitability.
 Woodward still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Woodward carries the stronger setup — intact trend against Safran's broken trend.
 That leaves a split case: the structural lead stays with Safran, but the market is not currently confirming it.

 INDUSTRY COMPARISON